AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

 ![Alt Text](GIFs/scene4.gif)

-<p>To render all of the sprites correctly, there are different layers in the tilemap and sprite renderer</p>
+<p>To render all the sprites correctly, there are different layers in the tilemap and sprite renderer</p>

  * Parallax effect

 <p>There is a parallax effect at the left of the scene with moves vertically.
-The material have a vertical image attach to it to move the texture it in the Y axis.</p>
+The material has a vertical image attach to it to move the texture in the Y axis.</p>

 ![Alt Text](GIFs/scene5.gif)

  * Spawner

-<p>The spawner it's very straightforward, it has a create enemy who will be called every time the level requires a new enemy and a generate method which decides with a *Random.Range()* method which enemy will be generated.</p>
+<p>The spawner it's very straightforward, it has a creation enemy who will be called every time the level requires a new enemy and a generate method which decides with a *Random.Range()* method which enemy will be generated.</p>
 <p>Then we need a place to put the spawner and, because the level will be constantly moving, I place them in the pivots.
 It will generate the enemies only in the pivots that are far away from the player.</p>

 ![Alt Text](GIFs/scene6.gif)

  * Cinemachine

 <p>For the camera, we use the cinemachine.
 It will follow the player and make some special actions when some keys are pressed.
-For example, if the player presses the N key, the camera will transite to another virtual camera that is above the character, the same will happen when he presses the M key, he will look down.</p>
+For example, if the player presses the N key, the camera will transit to another virtual camera that is above the character, the same will happen when he presses the M key, he will look down.</p>

 ![Alt Text](GIFs/scene7.gif)